JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Grandfanda

-[UB 24:6.8](/en/The_Urantia_Book/24#p6_8)  The name of this pilgrim discoverer of Havona is _Grandfanda,_ and he hailed from planet 341 of system 84 in constellation 62 of local universe 1,131 situated in superuniverse number one.
+<a id="a249_0"></a>[UB 24:6.8](/en/The_Urantia_Book/24#p6_8)  The name of this pilgrim discoverer of Havona is _Grandfanda,_ and he hailed from planet 341 of system 84 in constellation 62 of local universe 1,131 situated in superuniverse number one.
 His arrival was the signal for the establishment of the broadcast service of the universe of universes.
 Theretofore only the broadcasts of the superuniverses and the local universes had been in operation, but the announcement of the arrival of Grandfanda at the portals of Havona signalized the inauguration of the “space reports of glory,” so named because the initial universe broadcast reported the Havona arrival of the first of the evolutionary beings to attain entrance upon the goal of ascendant existence.

 Etymology by Chris Halvorson: “the ancestor (grand-) \[of all who\] seek (fand) \[the Father\].”